Root Canals in Winnipeg

 Signs and Symptoms of a Root Canal

-When do you need a root canal?
-Only a qualified dentist can diagnose the issue, but these signs may indicate that treatment is necessary:
+When do you need a root canal procedure?
+Only a qualified endodontist can diagnose the issue, but these signs may indicate that root canal treatment is necessary:

 Pain and sensitivity.
-The most obvious indication of an infection is a toothache.
+The most obvious indication of an infection in the root canal is a toothache.
 If you find yourself wincing when you consume hot or cold beverages, it could be due to exposed tooth pulp.
 You may notice that your gums are swollen or redder than usual.

 Discolouration.
-Your tooth may take on a darker colour if it becomes infected.
+Your tooth may take on a darker colour if the root canal becomes infected.
 This is a tell-tale sign that it’s time to visit the dentist.

 Numbness.
 If an infection or injury has spread to the nerves of the teeth, you may lose sensation in that area.
 A tooth that was once sensitive and achy may suddenly go numb.

-Without a root canal, an infected tooth may need to be removed.
+Without a root canal procedure, an infected tooth may need to be extracted.
 Preserve your natural teeth by scheduling a root canal!
-Contact your dentist if you suspect that your tooth may be damaged or infected.
+Contact your dentist if you suspect that you have a damaged or inflamed tooth.

 Root Canal Treatment